 What is a jump ring?

 If you’re an experienced jeweller, you’ll already be familiar with jump rings.
 However, if you’re a beginner, you may not have used them yet.
 Rest assured though, once you do, they’ll become a staple of your jeweller’s tool kit.
-What is a jump ring then?
-They’re in an essential finding for jewellery making, allowing you to connect different components – such as clasps, pendants or earrings – to your jewellery pieces.
+But what is a jump ring?
+And why do so many jewellers rely on them?
+Jump rings are an essential finding for jewellery making, allowing you to connect different components – such as clasps, pendants or earrings – to your jewellery pieces.

 When learning how to use jump rings, it’s important to understand the different varieties and what they’re used for.
 There are two main types of jump ring: